 From there, the mash is fermented and distilled on-site and the resulting whiskey is placed in charred oak barrels (with a #3 char) from ISC in Kentucky.
 The spirit is aged for one year in the Texas heat, which offers a wider swing in temperatures than other climates and accelerates the aging process.

 Fun fact: the whiskey is actually proofed in the barrel using a “slow water” process.
 Instead of aging a cask strength whiskey and then dumping in tap water at the end, some water is added each month to dilute the whiskey as it ages.
-This reduces the alcohol content to an enjoyable level, and promote the expression of more of the flavor from the barrels.
+This reduces the alcohol content to an enjoyable level without diminishing any of the flavors coming from the barrel.

 Once the whiskey is appropriately aged, different barrels are blended together (under the direction of the renowned Nancy Fraley) to produce the bourbon that we are enjoying today.

 This is probably my biggest complaint about the whiskey.

 When we reviewed the Mother Pepper whiskey, the unique branding on the bottle was a huge part of the experience.
 It really captured the character of Austin, a quirky hipster vibe that was equal parts rebellious and classic.
 It was something different and I liked it.

 With the release of the aged bourbon, Still Austin has changed up its branding, instead going for a much more traditional approach.
 The bourbon bottle is a traditional design, a long slender rounded body with rounded shoulders that taper to a medium length neck.
 It looks just like every other liquor bottle under the sun.